slatedocs/slate/source/includes/reference/_recipients.md

 Send payments to Kenya.

 Private and business recipients are supported.
+However please note that only individuals can hold MPESA accounts.

 <br/>